 These pups have luxuriant fluffy coats, backward-curved tails, and foxy faces that are hard to resist.
 Pomeranian dogs are of Nordic descent and the tiniest of the Spitz type.

 Havanese’s long, silky hair and expressive big, brown eyes are enchanting.
-Their bodies are longer than they are tall, with the tails set high over their backs.
+Their bodies are longer than they are tall, with their tails set high over their backs.

-Their charm is unmatched; they are intelligent, eager to please, trainable, and naturally extroverted.
-Havanese dogs also make excellent therapy, emotional support animals, and watchdogs despite their small sizes.
+Their charm is unmatched: They are intelligent, eager to please, trainable, and naturally extroverted.
+Havanese also make excellent therapy dogs, emotional-support animals, and watchdogs despite their small size.

 9. Golden Retriever

-Golden retrievers are people’s favorite for a reason.
-The pup’s friendly and tolerant temperaments make them great for just about any home or family.
+Golden Retrievers are people’s favorite for a reason.
+The breed’s friendly and tolerant temperament makes them great for just about any home or family.

-Everything sets great with the Goldens: they are beautiful, highly intelligent, delightfully slow to mature, friendly, and loyal.
-These sporty dogs are sturdy, well-built, notable for their dense, lustrous golden coat that gives them their names.
+Goldens are beautiful, highly intelligent, delightfully slow to mature, friendly, and loyal.
+These sporty dogs are also sturdy and well-built and particularly notable for their dense, lustrous golden coat that gives them their name.

-A Golden Retriever’s hallmark is its friendly and bold eyes, short ears, straight muzzle, and a smooth and powerful gait.
-They are dedicated working dogs for the disabled, search and rescue missions, and hunting.
+A Golden Retriever’s hallmarks are their friendly and bold eyes, short ears, straight muzzle, and smooth and powerful gait.
+They are dedicated working dogs for the disabled, search-and-rescue missions, and hunting.

 10. Yorkshire Terrier

-Yorkshire Terriers initially worked in Victorian factories to keep the places rodent-free.
+Yorkshire Terriers initially worked in Victorian factories to keep the places rodent free.
 They would hunt for rats and rabbits in tight spaces, and their big-dog temperaments always made it easy for them.
-But is it any surprise that Yorkshire Terriers are reputable lap dogs these days?
+Nowadays, Yorkshire Terriers are reputable lap dogs.

-Endearingly called Yorkies, these pups pack a lot of personality and beauty in their tiny bodies.
-They are compact, have dark, beautiful eyes that always appear teary, and a gorgeous, silky, and hypoallergenic coat, which is their crowning glory
+Endearingly called Yorkies, these pups pack a great deal of personality and beauty in their tiny bodies.
+They are compact, have dark, beautiful eyes that always appear teary, and gorgeous, silky, and hypoallergenic coats.

 These affectionate and adorable toy breeds also make wonderful apartment pets, and they don’t need many workouts!

-These are also affectionate, social, and require lots of attention as they are prone to separation anxiety.
-The Maltese dogs are toy breeds covered in a long, straight, silky coat from head to paw.
-However, beneath their all-white cotton-balled coat lie tiny bodies that move with effortless gait.
+They are also affectionate and social and require a great deal of attention as they are prone to separation anxiety.
+The Maltese is a toy breed covered in a long, straight, silky coat from head to paw.
+However, beneath their all-white cotton-balled coat is a tiny body that moves with an effortless gait.

 12. Labrador Retriever

-It’s impossible to get tired of these strongly-built, medium-sized hounds that possess collected, athletic, and well-endowed conformations.
-As they are commonly known, labs have repeatedly earned their place as America’s top dog breed for twenty-five years in a row!
+It’s impossible to get tired of these strongly built, medium-sized hounds that possess collected, athletic, and well-endowed conformations.
+Labs have earned their place as America’s top dog breed for 25 years in a row!

-Built for sports, these hounds would help local fishermen haul nets, retrieve fish that escaped the trap, and fetch ropes.
-However, they don’t mind being pampered and loved today, although they prefer to stay active.
+Built for sports, these hounds used to help local fishermen haul nets, retrieve fish that escaped the trap, and fetch ropes.
+However, they don’t mind being pampered nowadays, though they prefer to stay active.

 13. Boston Terrier

-If you think small dogs don’t thrill you, you haven’t met Boston Terriers.
-Boston Terriers are handsome, trustworthy, and packed with personalities.
+If you think that small dogs don’t thrill you, you haven’t met Boston Terriers.
+The Boston Terrier is handsome, trustworthy, and packed with personality.
 They tend to be full of life, intelligent, affectionate, and fun-loving.

-These pups are compact, short-tailed, and so lovable.
-They’ve even been nicknamed the “little American gentleman” thanks to their sleek, stylish “tuxedo” coat that completes their outlook.
-Their carriage appears longer than their sizes, proud necklines, and bold, exquisite eyes that are widely-spaced to add on their already winning beauty.
+These pups are compact, short tailed, and incredibly lovable.
+They’ve even been nicknamed the “little American gentleman” due to their sleek, stylish “tuxedo” coat that completes their look.
+Their carriage appears longer than their size, with a proud neckline and bold, exquisite eyes that are widely spaced to add to their already winning beauty.

-Dalmatians are sleek, athletic medium-sized dog breed whose faces have featured in various films, including Disney!
-Dalmatians are as charming in life as they are in the film and can transition from gallant to goofy whenever they please.
+Dalmatians are sleek, athletic medium-sized dogs whose faces have been featured in various films, including Disney’s “101 Dalmatians.”
+This breed is as charming in life as they are in film and can transition from gallant to goofy whenever they please.

-Dals are muscular, have greater endurance thanks to robust hind limbs that are the force behind their smooth gait.
-These dogs are active athletes and trainable, although they may not respond well to rigorous training techniques.
+Dals are muscular and have great endurance due to robust hind limbs that are the force behind their smooth gait.
+These dogs are active athletes and trainable, though they may not respond well to rigorous training techniques.

 Meet the happy, good-natured, intelligent, and dignified family dog that also counts among the world’s cutest dog breeds.
-Samoyed dog breeds have the most beautiful “Sammy smile” that appear slightly upturned at their mouths’ corners.
+The Samoyed has the most beautiful “Sammy smile” that appears slightly upturned at their mouth’s corners.

-Another distinctive trait is the pup’s ultra-thick snowy white coat that can be so dense during winter you can barely see the skin.
-These smiling dogs are also powerful and were initially bred to work as sled dogs in the world’s coldest places-Siberia.
+Another distinctive trait is the pup’s ultra-thick snowy white coat that can be so dense during winter, you can barely see the skin.
+These smiling dogs are powerful and were initially bred to work as sled dogs in one of the world’s coldest places, Siberia.